-Shareholder Fees (lees paid directly from your investment) None
+Shareholder Fees (fees paid directly from your investment) None

 Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.78%

 Distribution and/or Service (12b-1) Fees 0.00%

 Other Expenses 0.01%

+Total Annual Fund Operating Expenses.
+0.79%

+Fee Waiver -0.10%

-Total Annual Fund Operating Expenses 0.79%
+Total Annual Fund Operating Expenses After Fee Waiver 0.69%

-^{} Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
-However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan.

-Based on estimated amounts for the current fiscal year.
+- Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
+However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan. - Based on estimated amounts for the current fiscal year; actual expenses may vary. - The Fund's investment adviser, Krane Funds Advisors, LLC ("Krane" or "Adviser"), has contractually agreed to waive its management fee by 0.10% of the Fund's average daily net assets ("Fee Waiver").
+The Fee Waiver will continue until August 1, 2025, and may only be terminated prior thereto by the Board.